ViniciuzzzzzYk/universalVInix/README.md

     end
 end

--- Wall clipping feature
-local function toggleWallClip()
+-- Wall clipping feature (updated with your code) local function toggleWallClip()
     wallClipEnabled = not wallClipEnabled
     local character = getCharacter()
     if not character then return end

-    local humanoid = character:FindFirstChildOfClass("Humanoid")
+    for _, part in pairs(character:GetDescendants()) do
-    if not humanoid then return end
+        if part:IsA("BasePart") then
-    humanoid:ChangeState(wallClipEnabled and Enum.HumanoidStateType.Physics or Enum.HumanoidStateType.GettingUp)
+            part.CanCollide = not wallClipEnabled
+        end
+    end
 end

 -- Invisibility feature